 Technology at Momilani

-At Momilani we work to prepare our students for the challenges ahead of them.
-Through project based learning and the integration of technology in our classrooms, teachers enable students to be complex thinkers and problem solvers, as well as effective, ethical users of technology.
+At Momilani we work to prepare our students and teachers for the challenges ahead of them.
+Through project based learning and the integration of technology in our classrooms, teachers empower students to be complex thinkers and problem solvers, as well as effective, ethical users of technology.
 Students will come to lab and learn a variety of skills from the main categories, then teachers will reinforce the skills in the classroom using the curriculum.
 Teachers and students alike use technology to enhance everyday teaching and learning.

 Mr. Tashiro and his students engaged in digital art.